TCU vs. Clemson College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Pick OU: Over (151.5)

 TCU has a 3-4-0 record against the spread so far this season compared to Clemson, who is 4-3-0 ATS.
-In terms of going over the point total, games involving the Horned Frogs are 4-3-0 and the Tigers are 5-2-0.
+A total of four out of the Horned Frogs' games this season have hit the over, and five of the Tigers' games have gone over.
 The two teams score 171 points per game, 19.5 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM